What are Spot Instances?

 The caveat of Spot Instances is that AWS can terminate these instances with little to no warning (max of 2 minutes).
 If your workloads require any availability, consistency, or data integrity, managing these workloads on Spot requires extra configuration and management.

-And without any SLA, if something happens, it is your business to deal with.
+And without any SLA, if something happens, it is your responsibility to deal with it.

 Example; Understanding EC2 Spot Instances Anatomy